UPDATED: APRIL 19, 2023 | 2 MIN READ

 Before you jump on board, there are some essential things to consider about treehouses that you might have yet to think about.

 The first thing is safety.
 And it’s not just for kids!
 Treehouses can be dangerous if built in unsafe areas or not correctly constructed.
-You should ensure that your treehouse has railings, a solid floor, and is firmly anchored to the tree trunk.
+You should ensure your treehouse has railings and a solid floor firmly anchored to the tree trunk.

 Next, you will want to inspect the tree for any hazards, such as dead branches that might snap off and fall on you or any loose bolts or screws in the platform.
 If there are any hazards, you should remove them before climbing up into the treehouse.
 It’s also important to remember that the tree is a living thing and will grow, which can cause the tree house to move or bend.

 Consider installing barriers or an alarm system if you don’t want kids playing in the treehouse without supervision.
-You should speak with them about when it’s not appropriate to play in there and what danger they could be putting themselves in if they play around the treehouse during nighttime hours.
+You should speak with them about when it’s inappropriate to play in there and what danger they could be putting themselves in if they play around the treehouse during nighttime hours.

 FAQs